This walk is available from April through to October.

 If travelling from London, you can take a domestic flight to either Glasgow or Edinburgh and connect to Fort William via the train.

 Caledonian Sleeper Train

 A great way to travel from London is by taking the overnight Caledonian Sleeper train.
-Depending on the day, services depart London Euston around 10pm, travel through the night and arrive into Inverness around 8.30am the following day.
+Depending on the day, services depart London Euston around 10 pm, travel through the night and arrive in Inverness around 8.30 am the following day.

 Onward Travel From Inverness